-Course VI students who have satisfied the Institute Lab (typically with 6.01 and 6.02) plus the Department Lab and third-year CI-M requirements (with the same subject, if applicable), may use another department CI-M Lab subject to satisfy the UAP requirement.
-The student's academic advisor approves this substitution for the UAP requirement by emailing approval to Vera Sayew, email@example.com.
-The student must also petition SOCR to be allowed to use a different CI-M subject in place of 6.UAP.
+Course VI students who have satisfied the Institute Lab (typically with an EECS Intro class) plus the Department Lab and third-year CI-M requirements (with the same subject, if it's CI-M), may use another department CI-M Lab subject to satisfy the UAP requirement.
+No substitution or petition process is required.

 MEng Students and 6.UAP:

-Students who have been admitted to the MEng Program must still register for and complete 6.UAP to receive the S.B. degree and are strongly encouraged to submit for 6.UAP their formal MEng Thesis Proposal instead of a final project report.
+Students who have been admitted to the MEng Program must still register for and complete the senior project requirement to receive the S.B. degree and are strongly encouraged to submit for 6.UAP their formal MEng Thesis Proposal instead of a final project report.
 This is meant to encourage MEng students to find and begin the MEng Thesis early in their senior year, as all the preliminary and background work for the thesis must be completed in order to submit a graded thesis proposal.
-By starting the MEng Thesis in the senior year students do a more substantial thesis, enhance their likelihood of being funded as Research Assistants, and and of graduating by the end of the fifth year.
+By starting the MEng Thesis in the senior year students have time to do a more substantial thesis and enhance their likelihood of being funded as Research Assistants, and and of graduating by the end of the fifth year.